Ragul-2005/RAGUL_T_RISCV_SOC_TAPEOUT_VSD/Week_0/Task 2.md

 ### 1. Yosys (Synthesis Tool)

 <details>
-<summary><b>Purpose:</b> CYosys is an open-source logic synthesis tool that converts HDL (like Verilog) into gate-level netlists for FPGA or ASIC implementation.
+<summary><b>Purpose:</b> Yosys is an open-source logic synthesis tool that converts HDL (like Verilog) into gate-level netlists for FPGA or ASIC implementation.
 It also performs optimization, analysis, and verification of digital designs.</summary>

 </details>